ariyachlt/Intro_IM/finalProject/journal.md

 ```

 **Wednesday April 28, 2021** \
 Now that the game is functioning the way that it should, I worked on the homescreen, intructions page and winning condition 'page' (more like a box that gets displayed).
 Since I spent a lot of time trying to get my initialy car-racing game idea to work, I didn't have much time left to work on the aesthetics of the game.
 I decided to adapt the style I used for my midterm to my final project.
 In a way, I really liked the idea of doing this because, in a way, it makes me feel like I've made this style my thing (gives it a very Ariya vibe).
 I also added sounds for when the buttons are clicked, game is playing, and winner is announced.
 All my sounds were obtained from [zapsplat](https://www.zapsplat.com/).

-- worked on displaying winner, adding homescreen and instructions page
-- limited time so adapted from midterm project
-- added sounds
+I wish I didn't spend too long trying to get my initial idea to work so that I could perhaps make this game a little more interesting.
+However, I did as best as I could with the limited time I had left.
+I ended up really liking the concept of my game but with more time I could have liked to be able to make it more interactive that just one button per person.